lucasBruma/lucasBruma/README.md

-## Hello 👋
+## Heyyy! 👋 How is it going?
+Hope you are doing well :)

-I'm a frontend developer from Argentina.
+I'm a passionate frontend developer from Argentina.

-## Skills
+## Some of the technologies I know.

 * React.js, Next.js
 * Javascript, Typescript
-* Tailwind.css, Chakra UI.
+* Tailwind.css, Chakra UI, StyledComponents
 * Git, Figma
-* Critical thinking, decision-making and problem solving skills

 ## Contact